Heat-sensitive healthcare products like biosimilars or parenteral may require drying for final bulk packaging.

 - Return of temperature to its default value for condenser

 The system then brought back to atmospheric pressure.
-The trays are unloaded and stored as soon as possible to avoid moisture absorbance.
+The trays are unloaded and the freeze-dried products stored as soon as possible to avoid moisture absorbance.

-Lyophilizers for parenteral, biotech, and other aseptic products kept under Laminar Air Flow Units (Class A) to maintain the aseptic conditions.
+Freeze dryers for parenteral, biosimilars, etc. are kept under Laminar Air Flow Units (Class A) to maintain the aseptic conditions.
 Surrounding area supposed to include a controlled atmosphere of Class B.

 Heat Transfer Modes During Lyophilization Process

-Considering lyophilization process for vials, three different modes of heat transfer occur.
+Considering the lyophilization of vials, three different modes of heat transfer occur during Freeze-Drying process.

 - Conduction (Solid to Solid, Solid to Liquid)